MeanyLodge/History/Area/Henrietta-Gulch.md

 Just to the south of [Henrietta's Meadow](/Run/Henrietta's-Meadow). <sup>[nw][]</sup>

-[nw]: Names-Walt "Meany Names by Walter Little, 1984"
+[nw]: /Names-Walt "Meany Names by Walter Little, 1984"